When Deep Learning Meets Polyhedral Theory: A Survey: Piecewise Linear Structure and the Linear Regions of a Neural Network

 \subsubsection{Counting linear regions}

 Counting the actual number of linear regions of a given network has been a more challenging topic to explore. \cite{serra2018bounding} have shown that the linear regions of a trained network can be enumerated as the solutions of an MILP formulation, which has been slightly corrected in~\cite{cai2023pruning}\footnote{The MILP formulation of neural networks is discussed in Section~\ref{sec:optimizing}.}.
-However, MILP solutions are generally counted one by one \citep{danna2007multiple}, with exception of special cases \citep{serra2020nearoptimal} and small subproblems \citep{serra2020enumerative}, which makes this approach impractical for large neural networks. \cite{serra2020empirical} have shown that approximate model counting methods, which are commonly used to count the number of feasible assignments in propositional satisfiability, can be easily adapted to solution counting in MILP, which leads to an order-of-magnitude speedup in comparison with exact counting.
+However, MILP solutions are generally counted one by one \citep{danna2007multiple}, with exception of special cases \citep{serra2020nearoptimal} and small subproblems \citep{serra2020enumerative}, which makes this approach impractical for large neural networks.
+In fact, \cite{stargalla2025counting} have shown that counting linear regions, as we define them in this survey, is \#P-complete. \cite{serra2020empirical} have shown that approximate model counting methods, which are commonly used to count the number of feasible assignments in propositional satisfiability, can be easily adapted to solution counting in MILP, which leads to an order-of-magnitude speedup in comparison with exact counting.
 This type of approach is particularly suitable for obtaining probabilistic lower bounds, which can complement the analytical upper bounds for the maximum number of linear regions.
 In \cite{craighero2020compositional} and \cite{craighero2020understanding}, a directed acyclic graph is used to model the sets of active neurons on each layer and how they connected with those in subsequent layers. \cite{yang2020reachability} describe a method for decomposing the input space of rectifier networks into their linear regions by representing each linear region in terms of its face lattice, upon which the splitting operations corresponding to the transformations performed by each layer can be implemented.
-As the number of linear regions grow, these splitting operations can be processed in parallel. \cite{yang2021reachability} extend that method to convolutional neural networks.
+As the number of linear regions grows, these splitting operations can be processed in parallel. \cite{yang2021reachability} extend that method to convolutional neural networks.
 Moreover, \cite{wang2022estimation} describes an algorithm for enumerating linear regions that counts adjacent linear regions with same corresponding affine function as a single linear region.